 To quantify the effect of the early detection and of the proposed fire suppression measures in this plan on reducing burn probability in the ASE area, Reax conducted additional modeling simulations where they enabled initial attack and fire suppression and analyzed varying initial attack arrival times, t_a (Appendix A).
 As expected, their results show that mean burn probability in the ASE area decreases with decreasing arrival time (Table 6-5, Figure 17).
-The mean incremental percent change in mean burn probability per 5 minute decrease in t_a is -20.1%, an absolute difference which is nearly two orders of magnitude greater than the average percent change increase (0.29%) in mean burn probability from "pre-restoration" to "post-restoration" conditions (Table 6-5).
+The mean incremental percent change in mean burn probability per 5-minute decrease in t_a is -20.1%, an absolute difference which is nearly two orders of magnitude greater than the average percent change increase (0.29%) in mean burn probability from "pre-restoration" to "post-restoration" conditions (Table 6-5).
 This result indicates that the even modest improvements in early detection and initial attack arrival time should more than offset the effect of the loss of the reservoirs on mean burn probability in the ASE area.
 Given that the MDS cameras and other measures should easily offer more than a 5-minute average improvement in initial attack response time, the improvements in burn probability far outweigh the consequences of replacing the reservoirs with vegetation.

 The MDS cameras not only assist with more rapid detection of fires compared to, for example, 911 calls, but also in pinpointing fire locations from 911 calls for effective deployment of initial attack resources.

 As a result, decreases in initial attack arrival time by more than 5 minutes are likely and should result in large decreases in mean burn probability in the ASE area compared to existing conditions more than offset the impacts of the loss of the reservoirs on mean burn probability.

-Table 6-5.
+Table 6-6.
 Results for mean burn probability from Reax's wildfire spread modeling

-Scenario Mean burn probability Percent change in burn probability 1 Incremental percent change in burn probability 2 Existing "pre-restoration" conditions 7.73E-06 No reservoirs, average "post-restoration" 7.75E-06 0.29 No reservoirs; $t_a = 30 \text{ mins}$ 1.16E-06 No reservoirs; $t_a = 25 \text{ mins}$ 1.08E-06 -6.92% -6.92% No reservoirs; $t_a = 20 \text{ mins}$ 7.69E-07 -33.65% -28.72% No reservoirs; $t_a = 15$ mins 7.03E-07 -39.39% -8.65% No reservoirs; t_a = 10 mins 3.76E-07 -67.54% -46.44% No reservoirs; t a = 5 mins 3.40E-07 -70.69% -9.71%
+Scenario Mean burn probability Percent change in burn probability 1 Incremental percent change in burn probability 2 Existing "pre-restoration" conditions 7.73E-06 No reservoirs, average "post-restoration" 7.75E-06 0.29 No reservoirs; t_a = 30 mins 1.16E-06 No reservoirs; t_a = 25 mins 1.08E-06 -6.92% -6.92% No reservoirs; t_a = 20 mins 7.69E-07 -33.65% -28.72% No reservoirs; t_a = 15 mins 7.03E-07 -39.39% -8.65% No reservoirs; t_a = 10 mins 3.76E-07 -67.54% -46.44% No reservoirs; t_a = 5 mins 3.40E-07 -70.69% -9.71%

 1 Percent change in mean burn probability is calculated relative to existing "pre-restoration" conditions.
 For the initial attack arrival time (t_a) scenarios, percent change is calculated relative to the "No reservoirs; t_a = 30 mins" scenario.
+2 The percent changes are calculated as the change in mean burn probability per 5-minute incremental improvement in arrival time.